naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why did the tomato turn red?
-Because it saw the salad dressing!
+Why did the biologist bring a ladder to the bar?
+Because the drinks were on the top shelf.
 ```

 ![lmao gif](docs/assets/images/lmao.gif)